kexiaowen/CS4224-MongoDB/README.md

     6. Connect mongos to the Sharded Cluster on each of the five nodes in the cluster.

             > ./mongos --configdb cfgrs/<config_server1_ip>:27019,<config_server2_ip>:27019,<config_server3_ip>:27019 --bind_ip <node_ip_addr> --logpath /temp/mongodb-linux-x86_64-rhel70-4.0.3/bin/logs/mongos.log --fork
+	    The three config_server_ip are the ips from the step iii.

         For example, on node with IP address 192.168.48.220, run the following command: